PouriaRouzrokh/RSNA2025_DLL_AgenticAI/README.md

 **⚠️ Backend is currently under development and not yet implemented.**

+The backend currently contains only a placeholder `main.py` file.
 The backend architecture is fully documented in `/docs/backend-implementation-plan.md` with detailed specifications for:

 - API endpoints and request/response models
 - Agent pipeline implementation
 - Sub-agent tool definitions
 - Data loading utilities
 - Model configuration

+**Note**: The frontend includes a voice transcription API route (`/api/transcribe-audio`) that uses Google Gemini API directly.
+This is a frontend-only feature that works independently of the backend agent pipeline.

 ## Project Structure